CN-TU/stream-outlier-comparison/README.md

 2. From the terminal, execute:
 > java -jar outlier-detector.jar config.xml

-By default, results are stored in [mdcstream-wrapper/results] (take it easy, experiments take a good while, approx. one day in an average computer).
+By default, results are stored in [mdcstream-wrapper/results] (take it easy, experiments take a good while, approx. one day depending on the machine).

 The previous command tests all algorithms together with all datasets.
 To obtain results and time performances separately, use instead:
 > time java -jar outlier-detector.jar config????.xml